Updated October 5, 2020

 - Practicing cleaning and best hygiene practices, including frequent handwashing and sanitizing high-touch surfaces between services.

 The Diocese of Charlotte’s 19 Catholic schools are open for in-person instruction, yet are also offering remote learning options for students who opt to stay at home due to health concerns.

-The schools will follow guidance from the U.S. Centers for Disease Control, American Academy of Pediatrics and N.C.
+The schools are following guidance from the U.S. Centers for Disease Control, American Academy of Pediatrics and N.C.
 Department of Health and Human Services to ensure the safest possible learning environment – including health screenings, frequent cleaning and handwashing, face coverings, safe distancing, protective barriers and other protocols to keep students and staff healthy and safe.